Skip Navigation

 If you don’t want to postpone retirement, another option to consider is working part-time in retirement – at least initially – to make up for the gap in your income.

-How does my military retirement fit into my retirement income plan?
+How do my military retirement benefits fit into my retirement income plan?

 When should I begin taking Social Security?